-As a professor at the University of Illinois and a recent DSM Nutritional Sciences Award winner, Dr Stein found himself wrestling with the challenge of how we will feed nine billion mouths by 2050.
-His answer?
-Not only to boost the protein available to humans by feeding pigs better, but to bridge this protein gap in a sustainable way.
+As a professor at the University of Illinois and a DSM Nutritional Sciences Award winner, Dr Stein has been working to not only boost the protein available to humans by feeding pigs better; but to bridge this protein gap in a sustainable way.

 “To produce more animal protein for humans we need to help pigs become more efficient at digesting and retaining nutrients,” he explains.
-“Until now, too many nutrients are excreted and effectively wasted – and even though they may be re-usable as manure, the cost, effort and carbon footprint of transporting them to where they are needed is not economical.”
+“Until now, too many nutrients are excreted and effectively wasted.”

 China consumes around 50% of the world’s pork – and a large proportion of the world’s rice.
 What if the natural bi-product of rice production – known as rice bran and inedible to humans – could be used to feed pigs more effectively?